 In accordance with these goals, the Suzie Cappa Art Center is hereby closed to the public until further notice.
 Our staff can still be reached via phone or email: (605) 791-3578 or email@example.com.

 A Message from Brad Saathoff, CEO Black Hills Works:

 As anticipated, the COVID 19 preparedness has continued to evolve throughout the world, nation, and our community.
 Black Hills Works has implemented an internal preparedness team that meets daily to review new information and recommendations from the CDC and state health officials.
 New protocols and procedures may result from the information and recommendations received and reviewed from these sources.
 Meetings will may vary as this situation continues to evolve.
 Know that the people we support and the staff that support them are our highest priority.

-Day Service locations at Plant Street, Range Road, and the Suzie Cappa Art Center will be closed until further notice.
+Day Service locations at Plant Street, Range Road, and the Suzie Cappa Art Center will operate at a limited capacity and be reevaluated regularly.

 We have cancelled or postponed team meetings that would bring additional people to the administration building and will be encouraging case managers and families to meet over conference call.

 All routine medical appointments have been cancelled or rescheduled until deemed safe to do so.
 Specialty appointments will be handled on a case by case basis.